 Conectiv.
-In January 2000, we executed purchase agreements with subsidiaries of Conectiv to acquire 1,875 MW of coal, gas and oil-fired electric generating capacity and other assets in New Jersey, Delaware, Maryland and Pennsylvania.
-We will pay approximately \$800 million for the assets.
-We expect the acquisition to close in the second quarter of 2001.
+In June 2001, we extended purchase agreements that we entered into with a subsidiary of Conectiv to acquire 794 MW of coal and oil-fired electric generating capacity and other assets in New Jersey and Pennsylvania, including an additional 66 MW of the Conemaugh Generating Station and an additional 42 MW of the Keystone Generating Station.
+We will pay approximately \$\text{million}\$ million for the assets.
+We expect the acquisition to close in the third quarter of 2001 following approval of the New Jersey Board of Public Utilities.